justaCasualCoder/SamsungFlashGUI/README.md

 # Why?

-- I wanted a easy way to flash `*IMG`'s to Samsung devices
+- I wanted an easy way to flash `*IMG`'s to Samsung devices

-- The already made Heimdall-Frontend is awesome , but was overcomplicated for me.
+- The already-made Heimdall-Frontend is awesome, but was overcomplicated for me.

 - WHY NOT